n8n-io/n8n-docs/docs/integrations/builtin/app-nodes/n8n-nodes-base.mocean.md

+---
+title: Mocean node - n8n Documentation
+description: Documentation for the Mocean node in n8n, a workflow automation platform.
+Includes details of operations and configuration, and links to examples and credentials information.
+---

 # Mocean

 The Mocean node allows you to automate work in Mocean, and integrate Mocean with other applications. n8n has built-in support for a wide range of Mocean features, including sending SMS, and voice messages.